linode/docs/docs/databases/mariadb/how-to-install-mariadb-on-ubuntu-18-04/index.md

 Allowing unrestricted access to MariaDB on a public IP not advised but you may change the address it listens on by modifying the `bind-address` parameter in `/etc/mysql/my.cnf`.
 If you decide to bind MariaDB to your public IP, you should implement firewall rules that only allow connections from specific IP addresses.
 {{< /note >}}

-## Using MariaDB
+### MariaDB Client

 The standard tool for interacting with MariaDB is the `mariadb` client, which installs with the `mariadb-server` package.
 The MariaDB client is used through a terminal.

 ### Root Login

-1. To log in to MariaDB as the root user:
+1. Log into MariaDB as the root user:

         sudo mysql -u root -p